-The Faroe Islands have more than 260 species of birds and the Vestmanna bird cliffs are the place to spot puffins, gulls and other species.
+The Faroe Islands have more than 260 species of birds and the Vestmanna bird cliffs are a Faroe Islands must see and the place to spot puffins, gulls and other species.
 Even if you’re not a bird lover, the boat takes you through colourful caverns (weather depending) and if you’re lucky enough you may even spot a seal!
 From the boat you get a glimpse of an old ghost town which was abandoned after WW2.

 Beyond the village is Europe’s second highest vertical sea cliff where the land ends at Cape Enniberg standing 882 meters sheer.
-This is a place for serious hiking but if you prefer somewhere on the lower ground then the walk to the lighthouse at Kollur is less challenging.
-Walking trails are very rustic so expect to be walking amongst sheep or the Huldufólk, another Faroese myth of the hidden people who live within the giant boulders.
+This is a place for serious hiking but if you prefer somewhere on the lower ground then the Kallur lighthouse hike is less challenging.
+Some of the walking trails on the Faroe Islands hikes are very rustic so expect to be walking amongst sheep or the Huldufólk, another Faroese myth of the hidden people who live within the giant boulders.

 For those more into the spiritual side of travelling, Kirkjubour is the spiritual heart of the Faroes and on a clear day you can see across to the islands of Hestur and Koltur.
 The remains of St Magnus Cathedral is a great place to contemplate the meaning of life.